TommBagg/CWS_calculation_fgr/README.md

 # data_preparation_fgr
 Algorithms to derive input dataset from LiDAR data and to run forest wind susceptibility calculation in fgr

 Author details: Tommaso Baggio, Maximiliano Costa, Niccolò Marchi.
+Email contact: tommaso.baggio@unipd.it

 Copyright statement: This script is the product of the work of Tommaso Baggio, Maximiliano Costa, Niccolò Marchi.